Xilinx/Vitis-AI/docs/README.md

  </tr>
 </table>

-Vitis AI is Xilinx’s development stack for AI inference on Xilinx hardware platforms, including both edge devices and Alveo cards.
+Xilinx&reg; Vitis&trade; AI is a development stack for AI inference on Xilinx hardware platforms, including both edge devices and Alveo cards.

 It consists of optimized IP, tools, libraries, models, and example